SaltwaterC/yas3-stream/README.md

  * `error` - emitted when `S3.listObjectsV2` encounters too many retries; the completion callback error argument is passed to the error event
  * `data` - emitted for every S3 object found in the bucket; basically it is an element of the `data.Contents` array passed to the completion callback of `S3.listObjectsV2`

+The List stream supports pausing.
+If the stream is paused, then no new `S3.listObjectsV2` requests are being sent, however, an in flight request may still be processing.
+While no new data events are being emitted while the stream is paused, the object list from the in flight request is going to be buffered by the stream.